 I’ve been in a funk lately.
 Really, extremely asocial.
 Hating that I am alive and hating the world.
 I know, is the sky blue or what?
 I’m always mad at the world for one thing or another.

 Today is my Friday.
-My first real Friday in FOREVER.
+My first actual Friday in FOREVER.
 I got paid today.
 And an early out.
 I will cry when I see my paycheck next pay period, but I’ll take it.
-I just want to curl up and die.
+I want to curl up and die.

 After stopping to get some food for dinner, I pull up at the stoplight that gets me back to my house where I can get out of my lizard skin and be my true self.

 Something moving on the median catches my eye.
 I realize it’s a butterfly.
-The randomest insect you would ever find out here, but we do get them.
+They are the most random insect you would ever find here, but we get them.
 It’s been pretty mild lately.
 It barely hit 100 today.
 And it’s already the end of June!

 I have my windows open because the sun is hiding behind a cloud.
 I can handle the late afternoon heat.
 There’s a funky little breeze coming through, and I wanted to enjoy the last vestiges of the bizarro weather.

-I’m thinking to myself as I wait for the light to turn red, “It’s gonna fly up in here and freak me out.”
-I don’t mind bugs, but I don’t like things flying in my face.
+As I wait for the light to turn red, I’m thinking, “It’s gonna fly up in here and freak me out.”
+I don’t mind bugs, but I’m not too fond of things flying in my face.
 Shoo fly, don’t bother me.

 I’m vibing to the music on my phone coming through the speakers, keeping my eye on the light… when the butterfly decides to fly into my car.